irtsa-dev/PyColor/README.md

 hsv.hsl
 # Retuns a tuple of the hsl values from hsv.
 hsv.xyz
-# Returns a tuple of the xyz values from rgb.
+# Returns a tuple of the xyz values from hsv.
+hsv.ycc
+# Returns a tuple of the ycc values from hsv.
 hsv.cmyk
 # Returns a tuple of the cmyk values from hsv.
 hsv.hexidecimal